babashka/babashka/README.md

 - Interpretation comes with overhead.
 Therefore tight loops are likely slower than in Clojure on the JVM.

-- No support for unboxed primitives.
+- No support for unboxed types.

 ## Developing Babashka